When visiting the Cotswolds, alongside the outstanding natural beauty and picturesque town and villages, you will find a true...

 This quirkily named tearoom based in the quintessentially Cotswold village of Painswick describes itself as a ‘place where Painswick meets.’, neatly summing up the warm and friendly atmosphere inside.
-Utterley delicious cupcakes from the local Nom Nom Cupcakery must be seen (and tasted) to be believed.
-Well worth popping in for a well-deserved cuppa.
+Utterly delicious cakes and scones from The Lavender Bakehouse must be seen (and tasted) to be believed.
+Well worth popping in for a well-deserved cuppa with your furry friend.

 Set just by the River Windrush as it runs through Bourton-on-the-Water, this is a delightful family-run artisan bakery.
 Working with great local ingredients, the scones provided as an accompaniment to afternoon tea are mouth-wateringly good and there are fruit tarts and cakes too.
 The summer months bring the added benefit of being able to take your tea out into the riverside garden – perfect for relaxing on a balmy afternoon.

 A fabulous find in the ‘Venice of the Cotswolds’ right in the heart of the village.
 Lovely, quirky interior and a great atmosphere make this a welcoming place to visit for your afternoon tea.
 It’s an elegant affair with tasty sandwiches and beautiful, homemade cakes and scones.
 So good you won’t want to leave!